DallasHoff/find-partial-anagrams/README.md

 # Find Partial Anagrams

-Takes a set of letters and returns all the words in a given word list that can be made using all or subset of those letters.
+Takes a set of letters and returns all the words in a given word list that can be made using all or a subset of those letters.

 ## Install